hananefellah/Legal-RAG-System/README.md

 ## 📌 Project Overview

-Legal research is time-consuming and complex. **LexAI** is an AI-powered assistant that answers legal questions instantly from a corpus of 500+ legal documents — with source citations, hybrid search, and a fine-tuned LLM.
+Legal research is time-consuming and complex. **LexAI** is an AI-powered assistant that answers legal questions instantly from a corpus of 500+ legal documents, with source citations, hybrid search, and a fine-tuned LLM.

-> **Dataset:** 500+ legal documents — 23,562 indexed chunks
+> **Dataset:** 500+ legal documents, 23,562 indexed chunks
 > **Domain:** Legal NLP / Retrieval-Augmented Generation
 > **Model:** Mistral-7B fine-tuned with QLoRA